-I have an adverse reaction to cold medication so I don’t use it, but some of the symptoms can really be a pain without some sort of relief.
-I have been using many alternative remedies for years to get through cold and flu season, and I have honed them to help with the varied symptoms brought on with each new season.
-I’m always impressed by how effective natural, plant-based remedies can be in combating sickness and want to share my favorite home remedies in hopes that they will make cold and flu season a little easier for you this year.
-These tried-and-true cold remedies really work!
+I’m that unlucky percent of the population that has an adverse reaction to cold medication so, needless to say, I don’t use it.
+I will say that some of the symptoms can really be a pain without some sort of relief!
+I have been using many alternative remedies for years to get through cold season, and I have honed them to help with the varied symptoms brought on with each new year.
+I’m always impressed by how effective natural, plant-based remedies can be in combating sickness and want to share my favorite home remedies in hopes that they will make cold season a little easier for you this year.
+These tried-and-true cold remedies really work for me and I hope they do for you as well.